COLOR GIRL MAGIC

 SK: I wish I had a million plans, but I don’t.
-I have this blurry vision where I have my own show and books all regarding creating a lifestyle dipped in love of life, art, others and oneself.
+I have this blurry vision where I have my own show and books all regarding creating a lifestyle dipped in the love of life, art, others and oneself.
 I take things day by day and I figure that if I listen to myself and contribute towards my dreams daily I’ll look back and be amazed at what happens.
 So long story short I’ll keep sharing the love with the world and be surprised by what happens.

 JALEESA LASHAY: FLASHING LIGHTS